Frequently Asked Questions

 - “High Ability student” is one who: “performs at, or shows the potential for performing at, an outstanding level of accomplishment in at least one domain when compared to other students of the same age, experience, or environment; and is characterized by exceptional gifts, talents, motivation, or interests.” (as defined by Indiana Code)

 - Nationally, the terms Academically Talented, Gifted/Talented, and Gifted are all used to describe gifted students.
-In ZCS, we refer to students who are gifted as “high ability” because that is the term used by the Indiana Department of Education.
+In ZCS middle schools, we refer to students who are gifted as “high ability” because that is the term used by the Indiana Department of Education.
+In elementary we identify students who need advanced curriculum/instruction as they are still developing their academic skills

 Multifaceted Student Identification Plan

-- We identify students for high ability math and/or language arts beginning during the kindergarten year.
+- We identify students for math and/or language arts enrichment beginning the kindergarten year.
 (At the middle school level, students in HA math will also take HA science; students identified for HA language arts will also take HA social studies/humanities.
 HA high school students participate in a wide array of Advanced Placement courses of their choosing so long as they meet established prerequisites.)

 - We use both qualitative (characteristics) measures and quantitative measures (test scores) in identification.